Regulation of stem cell dynamics through volume exclusion: Discussion and Conclusion

 At the stochastic level, the predictions of the vBD master equation differ significantly from those of its deterministic counterpart.
 While the deterministic rate equations feature a stable steady state, $\phi^*$, to which the system converges logistically, the master equation's solution predicts the vBD model converging to extinction for all parameter sets.
 However, for $\phi^*$ sufficiently large, a long-lived quasi-steady state appears, and convergence to extinction is very slow.
 Hence, for high $\phi^*$, a single stochastic trajectory representing a real system, might fluctuate around the quasi-steady state's non-trivial mode for all its lifetime.

-We have shown the vBD model to have three phases with different behaviours: fast extinction dynamics through a unimodal transient, fast extinction dynamics through a bimodal transient, and slow extinction dynamics with a quasi-steady state.
-For the latter, we have shown two independent approximate solutions of the master equation, the QSS and WKB approximations.
+We have shown the vBD model to have three phases with different behaviours that, to the best of our knowledge, have not been analysed before: fast extinction dynamics through a unimodal transient, fast extinction dynamics through a bimodal transient, and slow extinction dynamics with a quasi-steady state.
+Transient bimodality rarely occurs in chemical reaction networks, but has been reported in recent works \cite{jia2020dynamical,holehouse2020stochastic}.
+For the quasi-steady state region, we have shown two independent approximate solutions to the master equation, the QSS and WKB approximations.
 The QSS provides a more accurate approximation, whilst the WKB adopts a simpler mathematical expression.
 Moreover, the QSS approximation allowed us to prove that the position of the non-trivial mode generally differs from the deterministic prediction.
-For the bimodal extinction region, we have derived an approximate time-dependent solution to the master equation by making use of a renormalized system-size expansion.
+For the bimodal extinction region, we have derived an approximate time-dependent solution to the master equation by making use of a renormalized system-size expansion, which is particularly useful for solving master equations of non-linear birth-death processes, but has not been widely applied.
 Remarkably, the expression obtained by the renormalized SSE is simpler than the one from the regular SSE.

 The vBD model is mathematically similar to susceptible-infected-susceptible (SIS) models in epidemiology \cite{kryscio1989extinction,jacquez1993stochastic,cao2017stochastic,naasell2011extinction}.
 Most of the stochastic SIS models studies consider a very large carrying capacity, or let it tend to infinity.
 Here we have instead focused on solving the master equation for low carrying capacities, motivated by the application to stem cell population dynamics in niches that can have a carrying capacity as low as few tens of cells.
 The approximate solutions to the master equations we present here, thus, can shed light into the behaviour of SIS-like systems when the effect of having a finite carrying capacity becomes evident.
 In particular, the solutions of the vBD master equation can be interpreted as the time-dependent PDF of the number of infected individuals, and our approximation of the expected extinction time as the population's expected time to recovery.
+Another similar model can be found when studying the role of positive feedback in cluster formation of signalling molecules \cite{jilkine2011density}.
+In this case, the transition from quasi-steady to extinction states are interpreted as a switch from clustered to non-clustered states.
+A difference between such model and the vBD is that transitions to non-clustered to clustered states are allowed, whilst in the vBD model it is not possible to exit the extinction state.